top of page

 London, 1822

 First book edition.
 Uncut in original boards with both the oft-missing half-title and advertising leaves.
-Rubbed and slightly chipped, excellently rebacked, upper joint neatly repaired, rear board loose.
+Rubbed and slightly chipped, excellently rebacked, upper joint neatly repaired, rear joint splitting.
 The pages are very fresh, just a few stray spots on some leaves and neat pencil underlining of some passages.
 A beautiful, Very Good copy and quite rare in boards.
 Housed in a super lovely custom clamshell case.
 Contemporary owner inscriptions and bookseller ticket situating the book in Cork, Ireland.
 Later, this copy made its way into the collection of heavy hitter, Alfred B. Perlman.

 De Quincey experienced an amazingly tragic life filled with death, loneliness, and the full panoply of suffering, but unlike many others, it ultimately led him to great empathy.